Skip to main content

 Physical Care Skills (45% of the Exam)

+Note: The six topic categories and exam weights in this guide reflect the practical grouping used in most CNA preparation programs.
+The official NNAAP content outline organizes exam content into three main domains — Physical Care Skills, Psychosocial Care Skills, and Role of the Nurse Aide — with multiple subcategories each.
 Physical Care Skills is the most heavily tested section on the NNAAP written exam.
 Nearly half of all questions come from this topic.
 Key areas to know: • Bathing: The correct water temperature for a bed bath is 105–115°F (warm, not hot).
 Always test the water before applying it to a resident.
 Wash from cleanest to dirtiest areas. • Oral Care: For unconscious residents, position them on their side to prevent aspiration.
 Use a toothbrush with toothpaste and rinse with a small amount of water. • Nail Care: CNAs may file fingernails but should NOT cut toenails — that is outside the CNA scope of practice (a nurse or podiatrist must do this). • Perineal Care: Always wipe front to back for female residents to prevent infection.
 Use clean strokes each time. • Positioning: Common positions on the exam include Fowler's (sitting up 45–60 degrees), semi-Fowler's (30–45 degrees), lateral (side-lying), and Sims' (left lateral with knee bent). • Transfers: Always use a gait belt for transfers.
 Stand the resident on their stronger side.
 Lock wheelchair wheels before transferring. • Range of Motion: Support the joint above and below during range of motion exercises.
 Stop if the resident reports pain.
 Move to the point of resistance, not beyond.

 Safety & Emergency Procedures (14% of the Exam)